notion-enhancer/notion-enhancer/README.md

 ![](https://user-images.githubusercontent.com/16874139/97820445-4c2ba180-1d02-11eb-9d1a-911bca266f7f.png)

-### weekly view
+### Weekly View

 **tags:** #extension

-**description:** calendar views named "weekly" will show only the 7 days of this week.
+**description:** Calendar views named "weekly" will show only the 7 days of this week.

 **author:** [adihd](https://github.com/adihd/)

 ![](https://user-images.githubusercontent.com/16874139/97820985-bf361780-1d04-11eb-9e2a-786a7c37477d.png)

-### word counter
+### Word Counter

 **tags:** #extension

-**description:** add page details: word/character/sentence/block count & speaking/reading times.
+**description:** Add page details: word/character/sentence/block count & speaking/reading times.

 **author:** [dragonwocky](https://github.com/dragonwocky/)

 ![](https://user-images.githubusercontent.com/16874139/97821003-d37a1480-1d04-11eb-8aaa-9e5dfea495eb.png)

-## contributors
+## Contributors

 [@TarasokUA](https://github.com/TarasokUA/) wrote the first versions of this in python, in early 2020. a couple months after I ([@dragonwocky](https://github.com/dragonwocky/)) picked the project up, at first extending upon the original base and later moving to the javascript module system.

-the enhancer wouldn't be anything near to what it is now though without interested community members testing, coding and ideating features - some are listed as [contributors](https://github.com/dragonwocky/notion-enhancer/graphs/contributors) here on github, but many more have been helping out on discord and in emails.
+The enhancer wouldn't be anything near to what it is now though without interested community members testing, coding and ideating features - some are listed as [contributors](https://github.com/dragonwocky/notion-enhancer/graphs/contributors) here on github, but many more have been helping out on discord and in emails.

-individual modules have their original authors attributed.
+Individual modules have their original authors attributed.